Thomas-Alexandre Dumas: Imprisonment in the Kingdom of Naples

 Dumas was malnourished and kept incommunicado for two years.
 By the time of his release, he was partially paralyzed, almost blind in one eye, had been deaf in one ear but recovered; his physique was broken.
 He believed his illnesses were caused by poisoning.
 During his imprisonment, he was aided by a secret local pro-French group, which brought him medicine and a book of remedies.
-In November 1799, Napoleon had returned to Paris and seized power.
+In November 1799, Napoleon returned to Paris and seized power.
 Dumas's wife lobbied his government for assistance in finding and rescuing her husband, to little result.
 Napoleon's forces, under the command of Dumas's fellow general Joachim Murat, eventually defeated Ferdinand IV's army and secured Dumas's release in March 1801.

 Political views

 Dumas made few political statements, but those he made suggest deeply felt republican beliefs.
 One month after the French National Convention abolished slavery (4 February 1794), Dumas sent a message to troops under his command in the Army of the Alps:

 Your comrade, a soldier and General-in-Chief ... was born in a climate and among men for whom liberty also had charms, and who fought for it first.
-Sincere lover of liberty and equality, convinced that all free men are equals, he will be proud to march out before you, to aid you in your efforts, and the coalition of tyrants will learn that they are loathed equally by men of all colors.
+A sincere lover of liberty and equality, convinced that all free men equal, he will be proud to march out before you, to aid you in your efforts, and the coalition of tyrants will learn that they are loathed equally by men of all colours.

 Marriage and family

 On 28 November 1792, stationed with the Black Legion in Amiens, Dumas married Marie-Louise Élisabeth Labouret in Villers-Cotterêts.
+According to his French biographer Claude Ribbe, it is in the courtyard of Château de Villers-Cotterêts that the young soldier Dumas met his future wife on 15 August 1789, almost 250 years to the day after the famous Ordinance was firmed by king Francis I in that same place.
 She stayed in Villers-Cotterêts with her family during his military campaigns.
 Dumas bought a farm of 30 acres there.
 They had daughters Marie-Alexandrine (b.
 September 1794), Louise-Alexandrine (b.
 January/February 1796, d.
-1797), and a son, Alexandre Dumas, who became a notable author, with success in plays and adventure novels.
+1797), and a son, Alexandre Dumas (b.
+July 1802), who became a notable author, with success in plays and adventure novels.